Next Book in the Series Browse A–Z

 Publication Reading Order

-The Inspector Morse is a Crime Fiction series by Colin Dexter, comprising 13 books published between 1975 and 1999.
-Books are listed in publication order, which is the recommended reading sequence.
+The Inspector Morse is a Crime Fiction series by Colin Dexter, made up of 13 books published between 1975 and 1999.
+It begins with Last Bus to Woodstock (1975), and is best read in publication order.
+The most recent entry is The Remorseful Day (1999), spanning 24 years of storytelling.

 Colin Dexter (1930-2017) was a renowned British crime novelist.
 Born in Stamford, Lincolnshire, he served as a university lecturer before becoming a full-time writer.
 Dexter's Inspector Morse series, featuring the brilliant and enigmatic detective, catapulted him to fame.
 His debut novel, "Last Bus to Woodstock," introduced Morse in 1975.
 Over the next 30 years, Dexter penned 13 more Morse novels, including "The Dead of Jericho" and "The Way Through the Woods."
 The Morse series gained critical acclaim for its complex characters, atmospheric settings, and intricate puzzles.
 Dexter's work earned him several awards, including the 1991 CWA Gold Dagger for Crime Fiction.
 The series was also successfully adapted into a long-running television adaptation starring John Thaw.
 Dexter's writing was praised for its wit, intelligence, and ability to create memorable characters.
 Beyond the Morse series, he also wrote standalone novels such as "The Riddle of the Third Mile" and "The Secret of Annexe 3."
 His work continues to captivate readers around the world.